DataDog/documentation/content/en/agent/prometheus.md

 ### Configuration

+If running the Agent as a DaemonSet in Kubernetes, configure the Prometheus check using [auto-discovery][7].

-Edit the `prometheus.yaml` file to add the different instances you want to retrieve custom metrics from.
+If running the Agent as a binary on a host, edit the `prometheus.yaml` file to add the different instances you want to retrieve custom metrics from.

 The minimal configuration of an instance includes: